saveitforparts/Tailgater-Microwave-Imaging/README.md

 I noticed an issue where counterclockwise rows were offset slightly from clockwise rows, this seems to be a combination of indexing and inconsistencies with motor movements.
-The fix_image.py script is an alternate version of dis_image that outputs a better bitmap from scans run with my dish.
+The fix_image.py script is an alternate version of dish_image that outputs a better bitmap from scans run with my dish.
 It does this by shifting every other row in the signal strenth array 3 places to the right.
 Each Tailgater unit might be a little different, and the range of elevation values can alter this offset.
 You may have to play